 Tip: to get the beeswax off your grater, pour boiling water over the surface and watch it melt away.

 I like to have all of my ingredients ready to go before I start.
 That way, when the beeswax has melted into the oil, you’re ready to whisk in the aloe vera.
-The top left bowl is aloe vera, the bowl to the right is coconut oil, and the bowl on the bottom left is grated beeswax.
+The top right bowl is aloe vera, the bowl to the left is coconut oil, and the bowl on the bottom is grated beeswax.

 - ¼ cup grated beeswax